Sanglorian/orcus/Orcus Rulebook - current.md

 ### Charisma Checks

-The GM might call for a Charisma check when you try to accomplish tasks that require charm and personability, that do not fall under the Bluff, Diplomacy, Intimidate and Streetsmarts skills.
+The GM might call for a Charisma check when you try to accomplish tasks that require charm and personability, that do not fall under the Bluff, Diplomacy, Intimidate, and Streetsmarts skills.
 An example could be communicating with a creature when you do not share a common language.

 ### Skill Checks

-Bluff, Diplomacy, Intimidate and Streetsmarts skill checks add your Charisma modifier.
+Bluff, Diplomacy, Intimidate, and Streetsmarts skill checks add your Charisma modifier.

 ### Attack Rolls and Damage